CanarysAutomations/automate-repo-permissions/README.md

 # Auto-Create GitHub Resources

-A collection of tools to communicate with the repositories and organisations of GitHub.
-The tools can help with few inputs to
+The tool will communicate with the repositories and organisations of GitHub.
+The tool with the help of few inputs will

-- create a repository
-- Giving teams access to such repositories
+- Giving teams bulk access to the mapped repositories in the excel file
-- create projects for those repositories

-With each release, the two exe files, one for bulk access to teams and auto build github resources, will be available.
+With each release, the updated exe file will be available

+## Existing Challenges and how the tool can overcome

+- During bulk migration to github, we might need to give the respective team access to every migrated repo.
+- When the repo count crosses more than 100, the process can become tedious.

+### Overcoming the Challenges

+- With an excel file which has the repository names and teams and permissions mapped out, the process can be completed in one shot.
+- All tool needs is the GitHub PAT token and the source directory of the excel file

 ## GitHub REST API